alberto-guerrero/AMPQ-Appender/README.md

 # AMPQ Appender

-This is an example of a Mock Server using ILogger to send messages to RabbitMQ and having a Blazor app listening.
+This is an example of a Mock Service using ILogger to send messages to RabbitMQ and having a Blazor app listening.

 To run the project, run the following docker command (RabbitMQ):